Matt Covington

 Matthew D. Covington (born May 15, 1980 in Fort Worth) is an American speleologist, most known for his work in hydrogeology and geomorphology, especially in the field of mathematical modeling of karst systems, as well as by his contribution to Cueva Cheve project in Mexico, since 1999.

 Early life, education and career

 He was born in Fort Worth, his father is an electrical engineer, and his mother is a retired middle school teacher.
 After graduating high school in Fayetteville in 1998 he graduated in physics (The Trebuchet: Physics, numerics, and connections to millennia of human activity) and philosophy (Quantum mechanics and libertarian free will) at the University of Arkansas in 2002.
-In 2008 he completed his doctoral study in theoretical astrophysics at the University of California in Santa Cruz, with the thesis: The production and evolution of scaling laws via galaxy merging.
+In 2008 he completed his doctoral study in theoretical astrophysics at the University of California, Santa Cruz, with the thesis: The production and evolution of scaling laws via galaxy merging.
 After his PhD he pursued a postdoc study with a grant by NSF.
 In 2010 he completed it and started another postdoc in Postojna, Slovenia, also supported by NSF.